New Insights for Innovation Policy

 Melissa S. Kearney

 MELISSA S. KEARNEY is the Neil Moskowitz Professor of Economics at the University of Maryland.
 She is also director of the Aspen Economic Strategy Group; a research associate at the National Bureau of Economic Research; and a nonresident senior fellow at the Brookings Institution.
-She currently serves on the Board of Directors of MDRC and ...
+She serves on the Board of Directors of MDRC and on ...

 Kaye Husbands Fealing